Update · June 2026

 The Case That Will Not End

-That was six and a half years ago.
-The case now has four amended complaints, sixteen-plus defense briefs from counsel for King and Kays, a trip to the Sixth Circuit, a companion case that reached the United States Supreme Court, and a pending motion for leave to file a fifth version of the core pleading.
-At every inflection point where the case might have ended, it continued.
+Lindke v.
+King, Case No. 4:19-cv-11905, was filed in the Eastern District of Michigan on June 26, 2019, challenging the constitutionality of Michigan’s non-domestic Personal Protection Order statute.
+That was nearly seven years ago.
+The case has since produced four amended complaints, sixteen-plus defense briefs, a companion case that reached the United States Supreme Court, and a pending motion to file yet another version of the core pleading.
+At every point where it might have ended, it dragged on instead.

 The Anatomy of the Constitutional Argument